 Not a fan of cardio?
 Jennifer Aniston's simple 15-15-15 workout is the way to get it done quickly

-Jennifer Aniston relied on the 15-15-15 workout to stay moving after an injury - here's how it can help boost cardiovascular fitness in less than an hour
+Jennifer Aniston did the 15-15-15 workout to stay active after an injury - here's how it can help boost your cardio fitness in just 45 minutes

-Jennifer Aniston next to woman working out on indoor bike at gym, representing the 15-15-15 workout
+Jennifer Aniston next to row of cross trainers at the gym to represent the 15-15-15 workout

 (Image credit: Getty Images)

-The 15-15-15 workout goes by so quickly, you more or less break a sweat and then you're finished.
+The 15-15-15 workout is so quick, you more or less break a sweat then you're done.
 At least that's what it feels like.
-This is the workout for anyone who'd rather be doing anything else than cardio exercise.
+This is the workout for anyone who'd rather do anything besides cardio exercise.

-Plenty of evidence suggests that heading out in your running shoes, jumping on the bike, or getting 10,000 steps in at home is the way to better health.
-Recent research even suggests that having good aerobic fitness, which comes from cardio exercise, is more important than BMI for long-term health and longevity.
+Evidence shows that pulling on your trainers for a run, heading out on the bike, or getting 10,000 steps in at home is the way to better health.
+Recent research even suggests that having good aerobic fitness, which comes from cardio exercise, is more important than BMI for longevity.

-But, it's not everyone's favourite - and, while the benefits are undeniable, the good news is you don't have to do it for long to reap them.
-No one knows this better than Jennifer Aniston.
-In an interview with InStyle, the health-conscious A-lister said she started following the 15-15-15 workout after an injury meant she could only do a Pilates workout and while she "absolutely love[s]" this exercise, she was "missing that kind of sweat when you just go for it."
+But, it's not everyone's favourite workout - so, the good news is you don't have to do it for long to reap the benefits.
+No one knows this better than A-lister Jennifer Aniston.
+In an interview with InStyle, the health-conscious star said she started following the 15-15-15 workout after an injury meant she could only do a Pilates workout and while she "absolutely love[s]" the exercise, she missed "that kind of sweat when you just go for it."

-Want to give it a go for yourself?
-As woman&home's digital health editor and fitness instructor, I've unpicked all you need to know about the workout with the help of a certified personal trainer.
+Want to give the 15-15-15 workout a go for yourself?
+As woman&home's digital health editor and a fitness instructor, I've unpacked all you need to know about the workout with the help of a certified personal trainer.

 As described by Jennifer Aniston, the 15-15-15 workout is a 15-minute spin, a 15-minute session on the elliptical (also known as the cross trainer), and a 15-minute run on the treadmill.
-Overall, the workout is 45 minutes long and the exercises are done back to back.
+Overall, the workout is 45 minutes long with exercises done back to back.

 There are no time or distance goals to aim for, making it a great cardio exercise for beginners looking to improve their aerobic fitness, boost endurance, and potentially lose weight, given the calorie-burning potential of these exercises.